dongmingh/v1performance/README.md

 + **mixOpt**: each invoke is followed by a query on every thread.
 This parameter is valid only the transMode is set to **Mix**.

+  - mixQuery: print out every query result if set to TRUE
   - mixFreq: frequency in ms for the transaction rate.
 This value should be set based on the characteristics of the chaincode to avoid the failure of the immediate query.

 + **constantOpt**: the transactions are sent at the specified rate.
 This parameter is valid only the transMode is set to **Constant**.